 Want to try your hand at mushroom farming?
 During the fall and winter months, the shop also sells do-it-yourself mushroom kits at a reasonable price.

-In addition to mushrooms, River Valley Ranch also offers a wide array of vegetable products produced both on-site and through outside vendors.
-Shallots, onions, garlic, tomatoes, peppers, eggplant, lettuce, squash, pumpkins, asparagus, and cauliflower are grown at the farm.
+River Valley Ranch also offers a wide array of vegetable products produced both on-site and through outside vendors.
+Shallots, onions, garlic, tomatoes, peppers, eggplant, lettuce, squash, pumpkins, asparagus, and cauliflower are all grown at the farm.

 A number of interesting products are available at the shop.
 River Valley Kitchens also recently opened River Valley Farmer’s Table – a deli located at 1820 W. Wilson Ave. in Chicago.
 It’s been met with positive reviews, which can be checked out on Yelp.